OpenTechSchool/django-101/docs/en/first_steps/start.rst

 .. note::

-    It is a convention in python that to write constants with capital letters.
+    It is a convention in Python to write constants with capital letters.

 Now we configure the database connection.
 We use a `SQLite
 <http://www.sqlite.org/>`_ database, because it is already included in Python